 1. Importance of market visibility

 With the growth of SaaS — especially in hotbeds like San Francisco — the space is becoming increasingly crowded.
-Because of this, PR is vital in building awareness around how your SaaS business stands outs from the crowd and why you matter in the market as a whole.
-You may have just built the next Salesforce, but no one will ever know if you, and the media outlets that matter to your prospects, aren’t talking about it.
+Because of this, SaaS PR is vital in building awareness around how your SaaS business stands outs from the crowd and why you matter in the tech industry as a whole.
+You may have just built the next Salesforce, but no one will ever know if you, and the media outlets that matter to your prospects, aren’t talking about it in industry news.

 2. Emphasis on positioning